goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 ##Untyped Church Rosser Theorem

 Having described the implementations of the two binder representations along with some basic definitions, such as capture-avoiding substitution, we come the the main part of the comparison, namely the proof of the Church Rosser theorem.
 This section examines specific instances of some of the major lemmas which are part of the bigger result.
-The general outline of the proof has been outlined in [Chapter 2](#cr-def).
+The general outline of the proof has been outlined in \cref{cr-def}.

 ###Typed vs. untyped proofs {#typ-utyp}
+\label{utypReason}

 As mentioned previously, when talking about the terms of the $\lamy$ calculus, we generally refer to simply typed terms, such as $\Gamma \vdash \lambda x.
 Y_\sigma : \tau \to (\sigma \to \sigma) \to \sigma$.
 However, the definitions of reduction seen so far and the consecutive proofs using these definitions don't use simply typed $\lamy$ terms, operating instead on untyped terms.
 The simplest reason why this is the case is one of convenience and simplicity.
 As is the case in most proofs of the Church Rosser Theorem, the result is usually proved for untyped terms of the $\lambda$-calculus and then extended to simply typed terms by simply restricting the terms we want to reason about.
 The theorem holds due to subject reduction, which says that if a term $M$ can be given a simple type $\sigma$ and $\beta$-reduces to another term $M'$, the new term can still be typed with the same type $\sigma$.
 Further details about the proofs of subject reduction for the simply typed $\lamy$ calculus can be found in the next section of this chapter.
 Another reason, besides convention is convenience, specifically succinctness of code, or the lack thereof, when including simple types in the definition of $\beta$-reduction and all the subsequent lemmas and theorems.
 Indeed, the choice of excluding typing information wherever possible has also been an engineering choice to a large degree, as it is not good practice (in general) to keep and pass around variables/objects where not needed in classical programming.
 The same applies to functional programming and theorem proving especially, where notation can often be bloated and cumbersome.
 Whilst it is true that the implementation of the proofs of Church Rosser theorem might be shorter, if the typing information was included directly in the definition of $\beta$-reduction, the downside would be an increased complexity of proofs, resulting in potentially less understandable and maintainable code.